-Your relative cannot participate, if he/she: - Already receives treatment with corticosteroids - Has a severe fungal infection - Is allergic to hydrocortisone - Has been mechanically ventilated for more than 48 hours Women younger than 60 years of age must have a negative pregnancy test before participation in the trial.
-Discontinuation of trial medications You may at any time during the trial withdraw your proxy consent without providing a reason for this.
-This will not affect the current or future treatment of your relative, and he/she will get the same care as any other patient in the department.
+Women younger than 60 years of age must have a negative pregnancy test before participation in the trial.

+Discontinuation of trial medications

+You may at any time during the trial withdraw your proxy consent without providing a reason for this.
+This will not affect the current or future care of your relative.
 The doctors may also choose to discontinue the trial medication.
 In this case, you will be notified and provided a reason for the discontinuation.

 Disadvantages

 The trial does not cause any disadvantages for your relative.

 Adverse reactions, risks and complications

-Hydrocortisone is a frequently used and well-known drug.
-The most common adverse reactions are edema, low potassium in blood, manifestation of latent diabetes mellitus or muscle atrophy.
+Dexamethasone is a frequently used and well-known drug.
+The most common adverse reactions are transitory adrenal insufficiency, Cushing's syndrome, manifestation of latent diabetes mellitus, muscle atrophy and/or osteoporosis.

 Serious side effects are uncommon.
-They include allergic reactions (very uncommon and usually not serious), infections (uncommon, but serious) and bleeding from the gastrointestinal tract (uncommon and usually not serious).
+They include allergic reactions (very uncommon and usually not serious), severe infections (uncommon, but serious) and bleeding from the gastrointestinal tract (uncommon and usually not serious).

-Saline has no side effects in the quantities used in the trial.
-If treated with saline, there is a risk that your relative will not receive the potential benefits of hydrocortisone.

-There may be other risks in the trial, which we do not know of yet.
+There may be other risks from trial participation, which we do not know of yet.
 If we suspect any adverse effects, which we haven't already told you about, we will inform you immediately.

 Confidentiality

 All information will be treated confidentially, and the trial results will be reported with full anonymity for your relative.
 The Medicines Agency, the Good Clinical Practice unit, the Sponsor and the site investigator have access to your relative's hospital files to ensure that the trial is conducted as agreed upon.
 These persons are subject to professional secrecy.

 Funding of the trial

-Initiator and sponsor of the trial is Professor Anders Perner at Rigshospitalet in Copenhagen and doctors from several intensive care units and medical departments in Denmark.
-Together they have obtained private funding from The Novo Nordisk Foundation (5.000.000 DKK) and Rigshospitalet Research Funds (1.875.000 DKK).
+Initiator and sponsor of the trial is Professor Anders Perner at Rigshospitalet in Copenhagen and doctors from several intensive care units and medical departments in Denmark, Sweden, Switzerland and India.
+Together they have obtained private funding from The Novo Nordisk Foundation (5.000.000 DKK).
 The money is being used for data collection and salaries for trial staff.
-Each trial site does not receive money for including participants in the trial.

 None of the investigators have financial affiliation with companies or foundations that could have interests in the outcome of this trial.

-Trial information for the next of kin

-Low-dose hydrocortisone in patients with COVID-19 and severe hypoxia April 19 2020, version 1.0

 Insurance

 Your relative will be covered by the hospital insurance.

 Access to the trial results

-When the trial is completed (expected December 2020), the results will be published in an

-international scientific journal.
-If you want information about the trial results, including any

-implications for you, please contact the investigators (contact details provided below).
+When the trial is completed (expected June 2021), the results will be published in an international scientific journal.
+If you want information about the trial results, including any implications for you, please contact the investigators (contact details provided below).

 Contact

-With this information we hope that you have enough insight into the consequences of trial

-participation for your relative to make the decision.
-Further information about the trial can

-obtained by contacting the investigators (contact details provided below).
+With this information we hope that you have enough insight into the consequences of trial participation for your relative to make the decision.
+Further information about the trial can obtained by contacting the investigators (contact details provided below).

 Yours sincerely

-Anders Perner

-Professor, senior intensive care specialist, ph.d.

-Department of Intensive Care, Rigshospitalet

-Blegdamsvej 9, 2100 København Ø

-Tel.: 3545 4131

-E-mail: anders.perner@regionh.dk

-Marie Warrer Petersen

-Doctor, ph.d.-student

-Department of Intensive Care, Rigshospitalet

-Blegdamsvej 9, 2100 København Ø

-Tel.: 3545 4131

-E-mail: marie.warrer.petersen.01@regionh.dk
+Anders Perner Professor, senior intensive care specialist Department of Intensive Care, Rigshospitalet Blegdamsvej 9, 2100 København Ø Tel.: 3545 4131 E-mail: anders.perner@regionh.dk [Name of primary investigator] [primary investigator's site] [primary investigator's contact details]